-Industrial Work Only
+(b) Industrial Work Only

-- (b) (i) A worker may request that they be preauthorized to take a personal unpaid absence providing they give a minimum of seven (7) calendar days advance notice of their request to their authorized company representative.
-Where it is not practical to provide seven (7) calendar days notice the worker must provide as much notice as they are capable of, it being understood that less notice may make it more difficult to accommodate a request for time off.
+Overtime and Personal Time Off

+It is accepted that a Worker may, from time to time, require personal time off from work to deal with personal matters.
+An Employee who has not been absent, including late arrivals or early quits, or granted leave in the previous calendar 30 days, and who gives the Employer at least 3 working days' notice of a request for leave of up to 1 day, will be granted the requested leave.
 Requests for time off that meet the above conditions will not be unreasonably denied subject to operational requirements.

-Except in exceptional circumstances personal unpaid absence allowance under this article shall not exceed a half shift (1/2) per month or (1) shift every two (2) months. - (ii) A worker that is preauthorized to take personal time off pursuant to the above procedure, will qualify for overtime premiums for any work performed either preceding or following the normal scheduled hours of work on the day they take their personal absence regardless of whether or not they have worked the full eight (8) or ten (10) hours as scheduled for that shift.
-In the case of a worker on a compressed work week schedule they would also be paid normal overtime premiums for any hours worked on the compressed work week day off.
-It is also understood that, provided such absences conform to these conditions, the absence will not disqualify the worker from working overtime, scheduled or unscheduled for that week. - (iii) A worker that is absent from work without preauthorization as per the above procedure, including late arrivals or early quits will be subject to discipline in accordance with their employer's policies and may also be disqualified from working scheduled overtime in the week the absence occurs.
-Workers who are absent from work without pre-authorization, or workers that have been preauthorized but have exceeded their unpaid personal allowance (see 9.07(b)(i)) must work the minimum normal hours as stipulated in 9.07(a) prior to overtime premiums being paid.
+A Worker who is preauthorized to take personal time off pursuant to the above procedure,-will qualify for overtime premiums for any work performed either preceding or following the normal scheduled hours of work on the day they take their personal absence regardless of whether or not they have worked the full 8 or 10 hours as scheduled for that shift.
+In the case of a Worker on a compressed work week schedule they would also be paid normal overtime premiums for any hours worked on the compressed work week day off.
+It is also understood that, provided such absences conform to these conditions, the absence will not disqualify the worker from working overtime scheduled for that week.

+Overtime premiums as specified in this Collective Agreement will be paid for all hours worked in excess of 8 hours in a day.
+In the case of a compressed work week, overtime premiums will be paid for hours worked in excess of 10 in a day or 40 in a week.
+A Worker that is absent from work without pre-authorization as per the above procedure, including late arrivals or early quits will be subject to discipline in accordance with their Employer's policies and may also be disqualified from working scheduled overtime in the week the absence occurs.
+Workers who are absent from work without pre-authorization, must work the minimum normal hours as stipulated above prior to overtime premiums being paid.
+Saturdays, Sundays, and Statutory Holidays will be paid as per the Collective Agreement premiums for all hours worked on those days.